ChernyshenkoTaras/TCPickerView/README.md

 ## Requirements

-TimeIntervalPicker works on iOS 9 and higher.
+TCPickerView works on iOS 9 and higher.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates:

 * Foundation
 * UIKit

 ## Installation
 #### CocoaPods
-You can use [CocoaPods](http://cocoapods.org/) to install `TimeIntervalPicker` by adding it to your `Podfile`:
+You can use [CocoaPods](http://cocoapods.org/) to install `TCPickerView` by adding it to your `Podfile`:

 ```ruby
 platform :ios, '9.0'